 Integrated Building Controls and Multivariable predictive Building Controls are typically eligible in utilities’ Custom Energy Efficiency Program.

-Certain US utilities, such as Xcel, PG&E, and Duke Energy, have participated into studies or pilot projects on advanced OCC.
+Certain US utilities, such as Xcel, PG&E, and Duke Energy, have participated in studies or pilot projects on advanced OCC.

 No evidence of dedicated programs for Advanced Building Controls was found.